Skip to Content

 Labradors require minimal grooming during the week except in the heavy shedding spring and fall seasons (see below).
 With good nutrition to keep their coat healthy and glossy, Labs only need 2-3 coat brushings a week.

 An occasional bath when your Lab is very dirty is opportune.
 However, avoid harsh shampoos that remove your dog’s natural skin oils.
-It would be best if you trimmed your Lab’s nails and brushed their teeth regularly.
+You must trim your Lab’s nails and brush their teeth regularly.

 If you’re looking for a breed that sheds less, you might want to consider the Labradoodle.